• Home

 Comments comments

-We caught up with our very own personal travel manager, Kylie Gretener, who is one travel advisor who knows Austria and the Sound of Music very well.
+We caught up with our very own personal travel manager, Kylie Gretener, who is one travel advisor that knows Austria and The Sound of Music very well.

 Q. What made you want to be an exchange student in Austria?

 I met an exchange student from South Africa in high school and thought it was the most amazing idea to be able to live in another country, so I applied through Rotary and was accepted after many rounds of interviews.
-And, they decided on Austria for me – my family and I had to look it up in an atlas as we had never travelled and didn’t know too much about the world!
+They decided on Austria for me – my family and I had to look it up in an atlas, as we had never travelled and didn’t know too much about the world!

 Q. What was your first impression of Austria as a student?

-Pretty major culture shock!
-Everything was so different.
-The language (I had learned German in school, but due to the Austrian dialect, I didn’t understand anything!), the food (which I loved!), all the history and culture and traditions – and of course the beautiful scenery with the snow capped mountains.
+Pretty major culture shock, everything was so different.
+The language (I had learned German in school, but due to the Austrian dialect, I didn’t understand anything), the food (which I loved), all the history, culture, and traditions, and of course the beautiful scenery with the snow-capped mountains.

 Q. What is something that has never changed from when you first went as a 16-year-old?

 So much is the same!
-While they are definitely getting more variety in international food choices, there are still a lot of Austrian dishes that are exactly the same – served with the same side salad and dressing as 35 years ago.
+While there is definitely more variety in international food choices, there are still a lot of Austrian dishes that are exactly the same, served with the same side salad and dressing as 35 years ago.
 The landscape doesn’t change much and is still just as beautiful.
-I find there are so many traditions passed through generations as well – be it making elderflower cordial or picking wild mushrooms, to celebration traditions such as the May pole festival or carnival parades.
+I find there are so many traditions passed through generations as well, from making elderflower cordial or picking wild mushrooms, to celebrating traditions such as the Maypole Festival or carnival parades.

 Q. What is the most asked question you have received as a tour guide on the Sound of Music tour?

-If we can take them to spin around on the mountain where the opening scene was filmed – but that is a farmer’s private property in Bavaria – and they took Julie up on an Ox cart on the day of filming, so the farmer doesn’t want hundreds of thousands of fans trampling his grass 60 years later.
-And I also get asked a lot if I have met any of the actors or real Von Trapps, which I have!
+If we can take them to spin around on the mountain where the opening scene was filmed, but that is a farmer’s private property in Bavaria, and they took Julie up on an ox cart on the day of filming, so the farmer doesn’t want hundreds of thousands of fans trampling his grass 60 years later.
+I also get asked a lot if I have met any of the actors or real Von Trapps, which I have!

 Q. What is your favourite part of the Sound of Music tour?

-The best part of the tour for me are the stories that people share with me about what the movie means to them.
-For 60 years this movie has been creating memories with families and friends and given people strength in difficult times and joy in celebration times.
-I absolutely underestimated the impact it has had on so many people’s lives, and understand now much more why it is a bucket list tour and the number one thing to do in Salzburg.
+The best part of the tour for me is the stories people share about what the movie means to them.
+For 60 years, this movie has been creating memories with families and friends, giving people strength in difficult times, and joy in times of celebration.
+I absolutely underestimated the impact it has had on so many people’s lives and now understand much more why it’s a bucket list tour and the number one thing to do in Salzburg.

-My personal favourite part of the tour is when we head out of the city into the Salzburg lakes district to go to the village where the church is that they used for the wedding scene.
-The scenery is so breathtaking, and timed with the music from the movie, is very impressive.
-I love to see people’s WOW faces as we come around the corner to a particular lookout where we stop for photos.
-It is also fun to see the excitement when they see the 16 going on 17 gazebo.
+My personal favourite part of the tour is when we head out of the city into the Salzburg Lakes District to visit the village where the church used for the wedding scene is located.
+The scenery is breathtaking, and timed with the music from the movie, it’s very impressive.
+I love to see people’s “wow” faces as we come around the corner to a particular lookout where we stop for photos.
+It’s also fun to see their excitement when they spot the “16 going on 17” gazebo.

 Q. How many times have you seen the Sound of Music?

-I honestly have no idea – I remember watching it a lot as a kid as it was one of the only VHS tapes in our collection, and I have always loved musical theatre and musical movies, but I know that my emotional attachment developed more after my exchange year as I loved watching it to see Salzburg and Austria.
+I honestly have no idea.
+I remember watching it a lot as a kid, as it was one of the only VHS tapes in our collection.
+I have always loved musical theatre and musical movies, but my emotional attachment developed more after my exchange year, as I loved watching it to see Salzburg and Austria.

-Q. Tell us about your interview with the actor that played Fredrich?
+Q. Tell us about your interview with the actor that played Friedrich?

 I was lucky enough to pick up Nicholas Hammond (who played Friedrich) from the airport in Munich and bring him back to Salzburg when he came to do some promotional filming for the 60th anniversary.
-He lives in Australia and has done for around 40 years, still appearing on stage and screen!
-He was very generous with his stories about the time making the movie in Salzburg and how it impacted their lives after the movie was released.
+He lives in Australia and has done so for around 40 years, still appearing on stage and screen.
+He was very generous with his stories about filming in Salzburg and how it impacted their lives after the movie was released.

-He also still receives a lot of fan mail with stories about what the movie means to them.
-My biggest takeaway from my time chatting to him was how special the relationship was which developed during and after filming – they are still one big family.
+He still receives a lot of fan mail with stories about what the movie means to people.
+My biggest takeaway from our chat was how special the relationships were that developed during and after filming, they are still one big family.

 Q. What is your favourite restaurant in Salzburg?

-There are many fabulous restaurants – biggest tip there is to make reservations as most of them are small!
+There are many fabulous restaurants, but my biggest tip is to make reservations as most of them are small.

-• Austrian style – Krimpelstatte, Barenwirt, Sternbrau, Pitterkeller
+• Austrian style – Krimpelstätter, Bärenwirt, Sternbräu, PitterKeller

 • Other options – Skybar, East (Asian Fusion)

-• My favourite locals experience is the Augustiner Brau – that is where the monks have been brewing beer for over 400 years, and it is GOOD.
-You take your own beer stein from the shelf, rinse it under a running fountain and take it to be filled from the keg before finding a big table to sit at for a while – join in with others if they are busy.
-There are several food stations with pretty authentic Austrian food so you can go and get what you want when you need it.
-In summer, they have the garden open too, and it is just a fabulous atmosphere!
+• My favourite local experience is the Augustiner Bräu — that’s where the monks have been brewing beer for over 400 years, and it is GOOD.
+You take your own beer stein from the shelf, rinse it under a running fountain, and take it to be filled from the keg before finding a big table to sit at, or join in with others if they’re busy.
+There are several food stations with authentic Austrian dishes, so you can go and get what you want when you need it.
+In summer, they open the garden too, and the atmosphere is just fabulous.

 Q. Outside of Sound tour, what other tour is a must-do for visitors in and around Salzburg?

-A great way to find other things to do in the city is do get the Salzburg card – a fantastic value tourist card valid for 24 or 48 hours which gives you entrance to most of the attractions and includes your public transport.
-One of the best inclusions is the cable car up to the top of the Untersberg which is a mountain almost 2000m high right at the edge of the city, and you have views forever from up there!
+A great way to discover more things to do in the city is to get the Salzburg Card, a great value tourist card valid for 24 or 48 hours.
+It gives you entry to most attractions and includes public transport.
+One of the best inclusions is the cable car to the top of the Untersberg, a mountain almost 2,000 metres high, right at the edge of the city, and you have views forever from up there!

-Some other things to see – the Mozart museums (he was born in Salzburg in 1756), the old town – UNESCO heritage listed since 1997 as it is so well preserved.
-A visit to the fortress of Salzburg is a must as it is the largest fully in tact fortress in middle Europe and also offers fabulous views over the city.
-You can take tours to the Salt Mines and see how the ‘white gold’ was and still is, mined, and get to experience being a salt miner going right into the mountains.
-Summer offers fabulous days by the lakes in the area.. there is the Red Bull Hangar 7 which houses a lot of their planes, helicopters, formula 1 cars etc which they use in sports and stunts – the list goes on and on.
+Other highlights include the Mozart museums (he was born in Salzburg in 1756), the Old Town – UNESCO heritage listed since 1997 for being so well preserved.
+A visit to the Fortress of Salzburg is a must, it’s the largest fully intact fortress in Central Europe and offers panoramic views over the city.
+You can also tour the Salt Mines to see how the ‘white gold’ was, and still is, mined, and experience what it’s like to be a salt miner going deep into the mountains.
+In summer, you can enjoy fabulous days by the nearby lakes.
+Red Bull Hangar-7 is another must-see, housing many of their planes, helicopters and Formula 1 cars used in sports and stunts.
+The list goes on and on…

 Q. What five tips would you give to anyone travelling to Salzburg for the first time?

-1. Stay for more than 2 nights!
-Salzburg is small, but there are so many things to see in the area, and it is a lovely city to just soak up the atmosphere without all the hustle and bustle of the bigger cities.
+1. Stay for more than two nights.
+Salzburg is small, but there’s so much to see in the surrounding area.
+It’s also a lovely city to soak up the atmosphere without all the hustle and bustle of the bigger cities.

-2. Stay in the city area – either in the old town, or on the other side of the river between the train station and the river as it is a very walkable city, but also has a great public transport system to get around easily.
+2. Stay in or near the city centre — either in the Old Town or across the river between the train station and the river.
+It’s a very walkable city with a great public transport system.

-3. If you come in summer, be prepared for the heat!
-It gets hotter than most people think – bring swimmers as there is a great public swimming pool with slides etc, or even better, get out to one of the lakes, or jump in the Alm Canal which has very cold alpine water running through the city and you will find all the locals there cooling off.
+3. If you’re visiting in summer, be prepared for the heat!
+It gets hotter than most people expect.
+Bring swimmers — there’s a great public pool with slides, or better yet, head to one of the lakes or jump into the Alm Canal, which runs through the city with freezing alpine water.
+You’ll find locals there cooling off.

-4. From around mid July to the end of August is the Salzburg Festival – a music festival which celebrates classic, opera and contemporary music along with theatre performances at many venues around the city – so make sure you book tickets if you would like to attend, and be aware that hotel prices ae higher during this time too.
+4. From mid-July to the end of August, the Salzburg Festival takes place.
+This music festival celebrates classical, opera and contemporary music, along with theatre performances across many venues.
+Be sure to book tickets in advance, and note that hotel prices are higher during this time.

 Q. How is Salzburg celebrating the 60th anniversary of the Sound of Music?

 There are several events happening throughout the year.
-The musical will be back in the state theatre later this year.
-In October, there will be a charity gala at the Schloss Leopoldskron hotel (which was used for the back yard and lake in the movie), and they have a small exhibition there too of memorabilia.
-I believe the actors who played the children will be visiting later in the year too, but details are still being finalised.
-IN 2026, there is a Sound of Music museum opening at the Hellbrunn Palace too – it may have taken 60 years, but they have definitely worked out now that this movie will be bringing people to the city for many more years.
+The Sound of Music musical will return to the State Theatre later this year.
+In October, there will be a charity gala at the Schloss Leopoldskron Hotel (used for the backyard and lake scenes in the movie), and a small exhibition of memorabilia will be on display there as well.
+The actors who played the children are also expected to visit later in the year, although details are still being finalised.
+In 2026, a Sound of Music museum will open at Hellbrunn Palace.
+It may have taken 60 years, but they’ve clearly realised this movie will continue drawing visitors to the city for many years to come.

-If you are a Sound of Music fan and have this on your bucket list, we are here to help you tick this one off the list.
-LINK to the Salzburg page.
+If you are a fan of The Sound of Music and have this on your bucket list, we are here to help you tick it off.
+Take a look at our exclusive Salzburg offers and get in touch with your personal travel manager to find out more.

 Comments